 Misalignment multiplies when spreadsheets set the strategy

 What starts as a small disconnect in onboarding can snowball quickly.
 As headcount grows and compensation cycles become more complex, manual methods can’t keep up.
-Teams spend more time reconciling data than making decisions and forming strategies.
+Teams spend more time reconciling data than making decisions, and strategy becomes reactive instead of intentional.

 The manual middle in action

 These issues don’t just slow things down.
 They erode trust.
 Without connected systems, each team is forced to rely on incomplete or outdated data.
-And when strategy is built on uncertainty, it’s only a matter of time before things start to break.
+And when strategy is built on uncertainty, performance suffers.
+Misalignment risks turning into missed targets.

 - Compensation changes are emailed to Finance after the fact.
 Without a shared workflow, adjustments to salary or equity packages aren’t tracked in real time, leading to unexpected cost variances.